 There’s a visual reminder of this mimicry in the film’s final scenes – when the alien hides in Ripley’s escape pod, and she can’t tell it apart from the craft’s pipes and machinery.
 It’s even repeated at the ending of Alien: Covenant, when we’re not sure which android is which.
 Again and again, the killers rely on mimicry.

 Mothers and gods

-In prequel film Prometheus, the human crew are on a mission to discover their creators.
+In Alien prequel Prometheus, the human crew are on a mission to discover their creators.
 Things get muddied along the way: partly once again because of capitalism, power and greed, but also because of David’s desire to be more than a robot.
 He wants to create almost as much as Weylan wants to be a god.

 Alien: Covenant shows David finally achieving this.
-He ‘gives birth’ to the xenomorph – albeit by using Shaw as a surrogate mother (completing the fate she escaped in Prometheus).
+He gives birth to the xenomorph – albeit by using Shaw as a surrogate mother (completing the fate she escaped in Prometheus).